Aniketgupta03/INGENIUM/README.md

 <img src="https://user-images.githubusercontent.com/75233364/141436146-b2c48623-d0a4-4193-9657-693805f816cd.png" width="500" height="500">

-# SOLUTION TO THE PROBLEM STATEMENT
+# SOLUTION TO THE PROBLEM STATEMENT AND APPROACH

 A mobile/web application which would share the location of the emergency with the admin and an ambulance network, which in turn would send the ambulance nearest to the emergency for help.
+We would use the geolocation (Coordinates) of the device from which the emergency is reported.
+This information would be send to the admin.

+# SCOPE OF THE PROJECT